 TUITION & TUITION ASSISTANCE

-Tuition for the program is $15,000 for one year.
+Tuition for the program is $15,000.
 Financial assistance packages are awarded based upon the strength of application materials; applicants need only to fill out the relevant section of the application indicating their desire for consideration.

 Financial assistance opportunities are as follows: